- Abra raises interest rates on Bitcoin and Ethereum

 For as long as Bitcoin has existed many banks have blocked their users’ ability to directly transact in cryptocurrency by not allowing customers to send money to exchanges or services like Abra.
 Other banks have acknowledged that customers are perfectly within their rights to purchase crypto.
 It’s ridiculous that we’re still having this discussion in 2020 but we are.

-Just this past week an Abra investor, Brad Stephens of Blockchain Capital, was doing a large bank wire into his Abra app to earn 10% interest on his USD when he was subsequently informed that his UBS bank account was being investigated for transacting with a crypto company.
+Just this past week an Abra investor, Brad Stephens of Blockchain Capital, was doing a large bank wire into his Abra app to generate 10% interest on his USD when he was subsequently informed that his UBS bank account was being investigated for transacting with a crypto company.
 Brad then informed Abra that because UBS is investigating his account he’ll be closing his UBS account and transferring even more money into Abra.

 My advice to all of you who support crypto is to close your accounts at crypto unfriendly banks immediately.
 That is what I have done.